Najwa Karam: 2007–2008: Hayda Haki, (That's What I'm Talking About) & Aam Bimzah Maak, (I'm Kidding With You)

-On July 17, 2008, Rotana released Karam's 17th studio album, Am Bimzah Maak (I'm Joking with you).
-The album received considerable success and positive reviews.
-The album contained eight songs.
-One of the most famous Arabic composers, Melhim Baraket, composed two songs from the album: "Kammil 3ala Rouhi" and "Gatalna El Khof".
-The album stayed for three months #1 in Virgin Mega Store Lebanon, 4 weeks #1 in UAE Virgin Mega Store, 8 Weeks in Saudi Arabia, etc.; Rotana, Karam's production company, said that Najwa Karam's last album Am Bimzah Maak was one of the top 3 best-selling (Rotana) albums in the Middle East.
+On July 17, 2008, Rotana released Karam's 17th studio album, Am Bimzah Maak (I'm Joking With You).
+The album contained eight songs, including "Kammil 3ala Rouhi" and "Gatalna El Khof", composed by Melhem Baraket.
+The album stayed for three months #1 in Virgin Mega Store Lebanon, 4 weeks #1 in the UAE Virgin Mega Store and 8 weeks in Saudi Arabia.
+Rotana, Karam's production company, said that Najwa Karam's last album, Am Bimzah Maak, was one of the top 3 best-selling (Rotana) albums in the Middle East.
 It was chosen by Virgin MegaStore Jordan as the Top 3 most selling albums in 2008.

-While four songs from Aam Bimza7 Maak; "Am Bimzah Maak", "Enta El Shams", "Amanti Galbi", and "Taa Khabik" were achieving success all over the Middle East, Karam released her second video clip from her latest album "Ma Bkhabi Aleyk" where she collaborated for the first time with Lebanese young director Randa Aalam.
+Karam released her second video clip from her latest album "Ma Bkhabi Aleyk" where she collaborated with Lebanese young director Randa Aalam.

-Karam shot a 3rd video clip from her successful album "Aam Bimza7 Maa" called "Taa Taa Khabik".
-And it played on many Music channels in the Middle East and received huge success in Lebanon, Maghreb, Syria, Jordan, and the Gulf countries.
+Karam shot a 3rd video clip from Aam Bimzah Maak for the song "Taa Taa Khabik".